stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 demo        deployment-backup-1562588351   deployment-backup     Succeeded   96s
 ```

 We can see from the above output that the backup session has succeeded.
-This indicates that the data volumes of deployment have been stored in the backend successfully.
+This indicates that the volumes of the deployment have been stored in the backend successfully.

 ### Restore

-This section will show you how to restore the backed up data in PVC Template using stash.
-Here, we will restore the data we have backed up in the previous section.
+Now, we will restore the volumes that we have backed up in the previous section into PVC Template.
+In order to do that, we have to create a `RestoreSession` object that specify the `volumeClaimTemplates`.

 **Create RestoreSession:**

-Now, we will create a `RestoreSession` object to restore the backed up data into the PVC Template.
 Below is the YAML of the `RestoreSession` object that we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1